tasharen/tnet/Assets/TNet/ReadMe - 3.3.2.txt

 --------------------------------------------------------------------------------------------------------------------
  Version History
 --------------------------------------------------------------------------------------------------------------------

+3.3.2
+- NEW: Added Steamworks Networking integration as a stand-alone ZIP.
+- NEW: Added #define DEBUG_THREAD_TIMING option to WorkerThread for when you want extra detailed info on what's taking so long in your worker threads.
+- FIX: Fixed some issues with object export.
+- FIX: Eliminated obsolete warnings.
+- ALT: TNObject script no longer checks to see if it's the only one in the hierarchy in order to boost performance.
+This means it's now possible to nest TNObjects.
+Doing so is still not recommended, so use at your own risk.

 3.3.1
 - NEW: Updated the chat example to be able to get/set channel data in addition to server data.